 ILC is a combination of highway autopilot, intelligent decision-making and advanced lateral control to the adjacent lane.
 It detects vehicles in the driver’s blind spot or vehicles approaching rapidly from the rear and feeds this information into the ILC algorithms.
 When the turn signal is activated in Highway AutoPilot (HAP) mode, an automatic and natural-feeling lane change occurs.

-Based on mono-camera and radar data (no GPS or map required), the control algorithms automatically adjust the vehicle speed to maintain a safe distance from the vehicles ahead.
-The safe distance is programmable through a development user interface (or customer specific interface).
-This requires careful control over the throttle and brake for longitudinal control.
-The control result is a “human-like” driving experience.
+Based on mono-camera and radar data, ACC automatically adjusts vehicle speed to maintain a safe distance from the vehicles ahead.
+The safe distance is programmable through a development UI or using a customer-specific interface.
+No GPS or map is required.
+Careful longitudinal control over the throttle and brake results in an experience much like riding with a human driver.

-Based on mono-camera and radar data, the control algorithms perfectly position the vehicle in the center of the lanes and automatically adjusts the vehicle speed to maintain a safe distance from the vehicles ahead.
-The safe distance is programmable through a development user interface (or customer specific interface).
-The control result is a hands and feet free automatic highway driving experience at speeds between 0-35mph.
+Based on mono-camera and radar data, TJA perfectly positions the vehicle in the center of the lane and automatically adjusts speed to maintain a safe distance from the vehicles ahead.
+The safe distance is programmable through a development UI or using a customer-specific interface.
+TJA provides hands- and feet-free automatic highway driving at speeds between 0 and 35 mph.